Second Battle of Heligoland Bight: Battle

 At about the same time, the light cruisers came under fire from Kaiser and Kaiserin, Kaiser-class battleships, which had come up in support of Reuter's ships; Caledon was struck by a 30.5 cm shell, which damaged a gun turret; shortly afterwards, the British ships gave up the chase as they reached the edge of more minefields.
 A shell went through the upper conning tower of the light cruiser Calypso, killing the conning tower crew and mortally wounding the Captain, Herbert Edwards, on the bridge and knocking unconscious the navigator, Lieutenant-Commander M. F. F. Wilson.
-All personnel on the lower bridge were killed and the gunner officer, Lieutenant H. C. C. Clarke took command, which was made more difficult because the shell also cut all electrical communications and reduced the rate of fire.
+All personnel on the lower bridge were killed and the gunnery officer, Lieutenant H. C. C. Clarke took command, which was made more difficult because the shell also cut all electrical communications and reduced the rate of fire.
 The battlecruiser Repulse briefly engaged the German ships at about 10:00 a.m., achieving a hit on the light cruiser SMS Königsberg that started a serious fire.

 Aftermath

 Analysis

 In 1984, Patrick Beesly wrote that the British operation was daring but that Napier was unjustly blamed for its failure to pursue the German ships with sufficient vigour.
 Room 40 was well informed about the positions of German minefields and the British fields which the Germans were trying to clear.
-The information had been added to Room 40's naval charts but the information was denied to Napier who made decisions based on the charts he did have.
+The information had been added to Room 40's naval charts but the information was denied to Napier, who made decisions based on the charts he did have.
 Admiralty reluctance to disclose that their information was derived from the decoding of wireless intercepts had led to the naval commander being ill-informed.
-The Admiralty did at least supply operational intelligence to the Naval commanders, after Beatty had made an emergency request when he was at sea.
-Napier was informed in ninety minutes, by the Admiralty that German capital ships had sailed at 8:30 a.m. and the location of German cruisers, leading to Königsberg receiving severe damage.
+The Admiralty did at least supply operational intelligence to the naval commanders, after Beatty had made an emergency request when he was at sea.
+Napier was informed in ninety minutes by the Admiralty that German capital ships had sailed at 8:30 a.m. and the location of German cruisers, leading to Königsberg receiving severe damage.
 At the least, Room 40 had prevented the British operation degenerating from fiasco to disaster.